machines-reading-maps/rumsey/index.md

 # Guide to Searching and Annotating Text on Maps

-Here, we will walk you through some new and experimental features that have been introduced to a subset of the maps in the David Rumsey Map Collection.
-We will explain what’s new, how to make the most of the new available tools, and how new computational methods enabled this new way search maps.
-Last, we will show you how you can get involved.
+- Learn about new and experimental features that have been introduced to a subset of maps in the David Rumsey Map Collection.
+- Discover what’s new, how to make the most of the new available tools, and how new computational methods enabled this new way search maps.
+- Find out how to get involved.

 ## Quick Start